This page will be updated to reflect support documentation for Chromebooks and Google applications being used by the school.

-Test your internet connection by going to www.schools.nyc.gov.
+Test your internet connection by going to schools.nyc.gov

 If this still does not work, then request technical support

-If you tried all of the above steps and your iPad still won't connect to the internet, submit a ticket for technical support .
+If you tried all of the above steps and your iPad still won't connect to the internet, email technical support at firstname.lastname@example.org .